GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/automation/docs/modules/automation/en.md

 ### Debugging issues

-If the automation hasn't been executed, there could be an error with the execution of the persisted query.
+If the automation hasn't been executed, there could be an error with the configuration of the automation, or execution of the persisted query.

-All errors (such as thrown exceptions, or `errors` entries in the GraphQL query) are sent to PHP function's `error_log`, so these are printed in the [WordPress error log](https://developer.wordpress.org/advanced-administration/debug/debug-wordpress/).
+All configuration problems (such as a malformed JSON string for the GraphQL variables, or pointing to a persisted query that has been deleted) and execution errors (such as thrown exceptions, or `errors` entries in the GraphQL query) are sent to PHP function's `error_log`, so these are printed in the [WordPress error log](https://developer.wordpress.org/advanced-administration/debug/debug-wordpress/).

 These error logs are prepended with string `[Gato GraphQL]`.